“In the eye of a hurricane, there is quiet/

 In Domino City, that was the KaibaDome.

 Jounouchi hadn’t been too keen on heading there—not if this was another exaggeration.
-But as the rains smacked the windows, and wind howled making signs clap and trees snap not so far in the distance, he eventually changed his mind.
+But as the rains smacked the windows, and howling wind made signs clap and trees snap not so far in the distance, he eventually changed his mind.
 Honda helped, too.
-They’d planned on riding out out, had stocked up on all the necessary supplies, but when Honda became scared, citing his family as the reason, Jounouchi followed his bonded brother.
+They’d planned on riding it out together and had stocked up on all the necessary supplies, but when Honda became scared, citing his family as the reason, Jounouchi followed his bonded brother.
 They ran through heavy wind and rain, all the way across town where some other stragglers, just like themselves, took refuge in the big, blue dome.

 It was still raining hard outside.
 He could hear it in his sleep and over the thousands of displaced voices ringing in the building.
 He sat in low, sling-back chair and rested his eyes.
 There wasn’t much else to do but wait and hope that everything was still there in the morning.